Junkers Jumo 205: Variants

+Licensed-produced US version for marine and locomotive applications, still in production.

 Applications

 The Jumo 205 powered early versions of the Junkers Ju 86 bomber, but was found too unresponsive for combat and liable to failure at maximum power, common for combat aircraft.
 Later versions of the design also used the engine for extreme high-altitude use, as with the Ju 86P and -R versions for high-altitude reconnaissance over the British Isles.
 In January 1940, the Luftwaffe tested the prototype Ju 86P with Jumo 207A-1 turbocharged diesel engines.
 It was far more successful as a power unit for airships, for which its characteristics were ideal, and for noncombat applications such as the Blohm & Voss Ha 139 airliner.
 Its more fuel-efficient operation lent itself for use on Germany's few maritime patrol flying-boat designs during World War II, such as the BV 138 and BV 222.

+The licensed-produced Fairbanks Morse variant was used extensively by the United States, and is still in active service in US Navy submarines.
+It was also reverse-engineered by the Soviet Union for similar applications.